 I've been busy today, Tuesday, but every now and then thinking back over Saturday evening, and being overcome with strange waves of anger.

 She talked, on both occasions, about how much her boyfriend needs to eat to avoid losing weight: about how he likes a good lunch when he goes away on business, and what a hearty appetite he has.
 Here again, she seemed to project her eating onto him: he could eat in her stead, and she then needn't.
 She told me about going out to lunch with a friend during the week, and reiterated how she wasn't much of a ‘pudding person', but how there'd been a vanilla pannacotta that had been simply the best she'd ever tasted, not too sweet...
-I was washing up when the puddings were eaten this time, didn't want to know whether she had any.
-I wanted them to go away, and to sleep or cry or both.
-My boyfriend hugged and comforted me out in the moonlit night, and we shared the soufflé and had some sweets and by midnight they were finally gone.
+I was washing up when tonight's puddings were eaten, didn't want to know whether she had any.
+I wanted them to go away; wanted to sleep or cry or both.
+My boyfriend hugged and comforted me out in the moonlit night, and we shared the soufflé and had some sweets, and by midnight they were finally gone.

 Maybe these are just the cries of the wounded, the self-doubt of one who thought herself stronger than she is, but ever since I haven't been quite able to eat, unproblematically, without thinking of her alone for a week without eating, without all the old compulsions to (impossible) comparison and competition coming back into play.
 The soft reassuring sensible words of my boyfriend, and the memory of where all that led me before, are what best keep me from feeling worse - them and the whole of a life whose fullness demands food, and of which food is one fulfilling part.